Rat-baiting: Jacko

 According to the Sporting Chronicle Annual, the world record in rat killing is held by a black and tan bull and terrier named "Jacko", weighing about 13 lb and owned by Jemmy Shaw.
 Jacko had these contest results:

 Jacko set two world records, the first on 29 July 1862, with a killing time of 2.7 seconds per rat and the second on 1 May 1862, with his fight against 100 rats, where Jacko worked two seconds faster than the previous world record holder "Billy".
-The feat of killing 1,000 rats took place over a 10-week period, with 100 rats being killed each week ending on 1 May 1862.
+The feat of killing 1,000 rats took place over ten weeks, with 100 rats being killed each week ending on 1 May 1862.

 Tiny the Wonder

 Tiny the Wonder was a famous mid-19th century English Toy Terrier (Black & Tan) that could kill 200 rats in an hour, which he achieved twice, on 28 March 1848 and 27 March 1849, with time to spare.
 For a period of time Tiny maintained the record for killing 300 rats in under 55 minutes.
 Tiny only weighed five and a half pounds with a neck so small, a woman's bracelet could be used as a dog collar.
 From 1848 to 1849, Tiny was owned by Jemmy Shaw, the landlord of the Blue Anchor Tavern at 102 Bunhill Row, St. Luke's, London Borough of Islington; the pub is now named the Artillery Arms.
 Tiny was a star attraction at the Blue Anchor Tavern, with crowds gathering to watch the action in the rat pit.
 Shaw preferred to acquire the rats from Essex as opposed to sewer rats to decrease potential health risks to Tiny.
 Shaw was able to keep up to 2,000 rats at his establishment.
 This is a commentary about Tiny from a poster published from those times: